Steady drop in number of Covid-19 patients in Irish hospitals, new HSE figures show

 Some 23 confirmed Covid-19 patients are on ventilators, alongside a further six suspected cases.

-A total of 123 people with confirmed cases of Covid-19 are in hospitals across the State, down from 182 this time last week and 618 a month ago, figures released by the Health Service Executive (HSE) show.
+A total of 123 people with confirmed cases of Covid-19 are in hospitals across the state, down from 182 this time last week and 618 a month ago, figures released by the Health Service Executive show.

-The Mater Hospital in Dublin accounts for the largest single share of confirmed Covid-19 cases, with 31.
+The Mater Hospital in Dublin accounts for the largest single share of confirmed Covid cases, with 31.
 A further 19 are in Tallaght, and 10 in Galway.

 The 24 hours leading up to 8pm last night saw just six new hospital admissions for Covid-19, compared to eight a week ago and 27 on June 6th.
 The HSE figures also show a total of 103 vacant critical care beds across the system.
 A total of 37 Covid-19 cases are in critical care, with 10 further suspected cases also in intensive care units across the country.

-The National Public Health Emergency Team (NPHET) confirmed on Friday night that a further seven people with the disease had died, bringing the total to 1,670.
+In the Republic, the National Public Health Emergency Team (NPHET) confirmed on Friday that a further seven people with the disease had died, bringing the total to 1,670.
 A total of 28 new cases were also confirmed, with 25,163 now diagnosed as having had the disease across the country.

 Dublin continues to be worst hit by the virus with 15 deaths in the last week.
 It is the only county to record more than four new deaths each week for the past three weeks.